Here’s How Every PA Can Play a Role in Mental Healthcare

 How do you personally advocate for psychiatric patients?

 Personally, I try to do everything I can to advocate for my patients.
 From working to get them appropriate psychiatric treatment to making sure that other health needs are addressed, we have to treat the whole patient.
 Sometimes my patients may have medical needs that are causing their psychiatric presentation.
 In these cases, it is good to understand how to treat these underlying issues and to ask for help when needed.
 I ask for a lot of help from the social workers to the nutritionists, nurses, and consulting providers to make sure patients get the care they need.

 I also try to educate my colleagues as much as I can when they ask for assistance with their patients.
 Many of the people I work with are very invested in the overall care of their patients and it is awesome when I get questions from them about psychiatry and patient care.

 Lastly, I listen to my patients and what they need.
 If they have trouble communicating their needs because of their psychiatric or cognitive state, I do my best to figure out what those needs are by finding alternative ways for them to express what they need or by contacting people who are close with the patient for assistance.

 Are there any other resources you think will be helpful for PAs besides attending your webinar?

 Know the available screening tools for psychiatric conditions. be aware of resources specific to your community.
 Take the (MAT) waiver training.
-And, there will be much more information if you attend the webinar!
-Hope to see you there!
+And, take advantage of the webinar!

 You May Also Like